Early in my tenure as a CIO, one of the C-Suite conversations I found myself ill-equipped to participate in was value creation.

 Challenge yourself to know and represent how much a penny of earnings per share is worth on an operating expense savings basis or the value associated with cost savings a basis point (.01%) of margin.
 Engage in operational efficiency value creation conversations with your finance team leaders.
 Educate your team on how much savings it takes to realize a penny of earnings growth or a basis point of margin expansion on behalf of your company.
 Give yourself and your teams an EPS or margin basis point expansion goal, even if that is a fraction of a penny or a slight basis point improvement goal.

 For customer stakeholders, improvements in service or operating efficiency can mean shorter cycle time to value creation in the eyes of the customer during customer support requests.
 These forms of operational and service efficiency result in customers being more satisfied with the service they receive from the company correlating to customer retention and willingness to expand business relationships that create value.

-The goal of the capital investment decision process is to prioritize investment proposals that results in meeting goals set with the board of directors, who represents the shareholders.
+The goal of the capital investment decision process is to prioritize investment proposals that result in meeting goals set with the board of directors, who represent the shareholders.
 The review of proposals and the subsequent awarding of investment monies is typically a spirited conversation supported by return on investment, complexity, risk, and confidence analysis.